 application, even if caching was not part of the original

 design.
 In many languages and environments the changes to the

-application will be just a few lines, first to attempt to read
+application is just a few lines, first to attempt to read from

-from the cache when loading data, fall back to the old method if
+the cache when loading data, fall back to the old method if the

 information once the data has been read.